Transferring Credit Card Debt

 4. Stash some cash

-Whether it be $10 a week or $100 is irrelevant, having some cash reserves stashed away means you’re less likely to need to fall back on using your credit card for the unexpected.
-Focusing on paying down your debt is great but balancing that with building a reserve may mean it takes a little longer to get rid of the debt but if something unexpected comes up and you use your own money then subconsciously you still feel like you’re winning.
-You didn’t default back to using credit and increasing your debt.
-How we think is as important as how we act.
+Whether it be $10 a week or $100 is irrelevant, having some cash reserves stashed away means you’re less likely to need to resort back to using your credit card.
+Focusing on paying down your debt is great but balancing that with building a reserve that can cover anything unexpected is equally important.